 Celebrating the lasting friendship between the people of Canada and Japan, it was a bold and progressive move in the 1960s for a city to make a Japanese garden its project.
-With many citizens of Japanese ancestry, Lethbridge set a precedent for inclusion and welcome that has carried over right to the present day.
+With many citizens of Japanese ancestry, Lethbridge set a precedent for inclusion and welcome that has carried over to the present day.

 How was it possible, though, to create a real Japanese garden in a climate as challenging as Zone 3?
 It was a project that called for creativity, resourcefulness and brave choices.
 A Japanese garden needs to work with and harmonize with the land, but also with the people who live there and how they go about their lives.
 The garden was designed by Japanese landscape architects who were masters in their field of study, who also studied the climate and topography of southern Alberta.
 The result is a garden that acknowledges Alberta’s open prairies, lush forests, rocks and mountains, as well as the natural grace and beauty of flowing water.
 Serene and symbolic, Nikka Yuko has evolved into a place where birds congregate, water flows soothingly over rocks, and the sound of the wind in the trees sings to you gently but insistently.

 The plants in the garden are all well suited to Alberta’s climate, but they’re uniquely chosen to reflect a Japanese aesthetic.
 Japan’s famous flowering cherries were replaced with spectacular flowering crab apples.
 Caragana was substituted for bamboo.
 Lilacs stood in for rhododendrons.
 Japanese maples, which fail to flourish in Alberta’s climate, were discreetly and elegantly replaced with Amur maples.
-These gorgeous, fine-textured trees are native to China and accustomed to short, hot summers with long, cold winters.
+These gorgeous, fine-textured trees are native to China and are accustomed to short, hot summers with long, cold winters.
 They were perfect for the garden—superb with their soft green new growth in spring and their smouldering, fiery red autumn blaze.

 Native shrubs like Potentilla and junipers were used to blur the lines between one section of the garden and another, and locally collected dramatic rocks and boulders give the garden a sense of place and time.
 In Japan, the rocks would be covered in moss.
 In a dry climate like Alberta, rocks with great colonies of lichens were carefully selected.